Phil Taylor (darts player): 2016

 In the third round of the 2016 World Championship, Jelle Klaasen missed one dart to knock Taylor out and the match went to a deciding set.
 Taylor went 2–0 up in legs and a missed a match dart himself in the next, before Klaasen fought back to win the final set 4–2.
 In the semi-finals of the Masters, Taylor missed seven match darts to beat Van Gerwen and would lose 11–10.
 Taylor reached the final of the first UK Open Qualifier and lost to Adrian Lewis 6–2, but went one better in the third event as he averaged 109.59 in a 6–2 win over Van Gerwen to end a nine-month drought of a ranking title win.
 Van Gerwen broke Taylor's world record televised average with 123.40 in week four of the Premier League.
 An hour later Taylor averaged 115.25, currently the 12th highest of all-time as he overcame Dave Chisnall 7–5.
 In March, Taylor was beaten in the semi-finals of the UK Open 10–6 by Van Gerwen.

-He was also convincingly beaten by Van Gerwen in his eighth Premier League final by 11 legs to 3.
+He was also well beaten by Van Gerwen in his eighth Premier League final by 11 legs to 3.

 Taylor and Lewis won their fourth World Cup crown by overcoming the Netherlands in the final, with Lewis beating Van Gerwen in the deciding match.
 Taylor competed in one PDC European Tour event during 2016, which was the Austrian Darts Open, but he won the title, defeating Michael Smith 6–4 in the final.
 During the final of the World Matchplay, Taylor encouraged the crowd to do a clapping chant made famous by the Icelandic football team in Euro 2016 when Van Gerwen was throwing.
 It did not seem to affect Van Gerwen though, as he won 18–10.
 Taylor is still the only player to have won the Sydney Darts Masters after he beat Van Gerwen 11–9 for his fourth title in the event.

-Taylor participated in the inaugural Champions League of Darts, an event that was broadcast on the BBC.
+He participated in the inaugural Champions League of Darts, an event that was broadcast on the BBC.
 It was the first time since 1993 that Taylor had played in an event shown by the station and he dominated it by winning 52 legs over the weekend whilst losing 19, culminating with an 11–5 victory over Van Gerwen in the final.
 Taylor had surprise 2–0 and 10–3 defeats to Steve West in first round of the World Grand Prix and Mensur Suljović in the quarter-finals of the European Championship.
 He also lost 16–10 to Peter Wright in the quarter-finals of the Grand Slam.